-Fiber has countless health benefits including: reducing blood sugar, reducing total cholesterol, reducing the risk of colon cancer, managing diverticular disease, reducing the risk of heart disease, ensuring transit within the gastrointestinal tract, and managing loose bowels.
+Fiber has countless health benefits including: reducing blood sugar, total cholesterol, heart disease risk, colon cancer risk, managing diverticular disease, ensuring transit within the gastrointestinal tract, and managing loose bowels.
 Additionally, fiber aids in keeping you full after meals and snacks, which is particularly helpful for those trying to manage their weight.
-So if you need a reason to increase your fiber intake, I just gave you eight.
+So if you need a reason to increase your fiber intake, you just got a nice long list.

 Fiber comes in two different forms: insoluble and soluble.
 Insoluble fiber adds bulk to the stool, helping food pass more quickly through the stomach and intestines.
 It is found in foods such as wheat bran, whole-grain flour, potatoes with the skin, root vegetables, cauliflower, dark green leafy vegetables, green beans, nuts, seeds, and beans.
 So, if you are feeling bloated, backed up, and constipated reach for insoluble fiber foods.
 Soluble fiber, on the other hand, attracts water and turns to a gel-like substance during digestion.
 This in turn helps slow down transit in the gastrointestinal tract.
 So, if you feel you are visiting the bathroom more often than you would like, reach for the following foods: oat bran, barley, nuts, seeds, beans, lentils, peas, flaxseeds, carrots, apples, strawberries, apricots, psyllium (fiber supplements), and citrus fruits.